jrochkind/attr_json/README.md

   for ActiveRecord JsonAttribute::Record or ActiveModel JsonAttribute::Model.
 It probably would not be too hard to get it to.
   There are use cases?

+* Polymorphic JSON attributes.

+* partial updates for json hashes, use postgres jsonb merge operators to only overwrite what changed

+* I think it's important to be able to use these, even nested/array, with _Rails forms_, in a natural way. (also with simple_form) This ought to be fairly straightforward, the parameter format here is actually a lot _simpler_ than what Rails needs to do for normalized rdbms data, but it might run into Rails' assumptions about that extra complexity, need to experiment with it.

+* seamless compatibility with ransack

 * Should we give JsonAttribute::Model a before_serialize hook that you might want to use similar to AR before_save?
 Should JsonAttribute::Models